timw4mail/node-query/API.md

 ## query

-Manually make an sql query
+Run an arbitrary sql query.
+Run as a prepared statement.

 **Parameters**